 Today’s post is a little late, but it’s worth it.
-It’s a wholesome fruit muffin which is sure to be perfect for lunchboxes of even the pickiest muffin eaters –specifically, those who don’t like chunks of cooked fruit in their muffins.
+I am sharing a recipe for Cookie’s Pear Muffins, which are sure to be perfect for lunchboxes of even the pickiest muffin eaters –specifically, those who don’t like chunks of cooked fruit in their muffins.
 The recipe is from Cookie who lives in San Francisco and writes a blog called Workout Then Cook.
 She made up the recipe herself by combining a few others.

 What I love about the muffins, and this is coming from someone who doesn’t like cooked pears much, is that the pears are grated so they blend right into the muffin.
 They’re noticeable if you look for them, but unobtrusive.
 For my first batch, I left out the walnuts and added in a little bit of cinnamon.
 Now that I know how good the muffins are, I’ll add the walnuts next time.
 I also think maybe a sprinkling of cinnamon and sugar on top might be nice – but not too much.